Skip to content

 Running SeaDrive without GUI

 In some use cases, it is useful to run SeaDrive in a server environment.
-To use SeaDrive without GUI, you can directly run seadrive-daemon (the background daemon) from command line.

 First, you have to obtain an access token from your server.